riok/Kreya/README.md

 - Authentication configurations - declare once, use everywhere
 - Environments
 - Powerful templating language
+- Project or directory settings (ex. define the gRPC endpoint only once for all requests)
 - And more!

 ## Where can I get it?